Hongpung/react-step-flow/README.md

 # React Step Flow

-A lightweight, declarative step navigator library for React with full TypeScript support.
+A lightweight, declarative step navigator library for React with full TypeScript support.<br>
 Works with React, Next.js, and React Native

 ## Installation